-At St John’s, the promotion of speaking and listening skills is integral to our teaching approach.
-For hearing impaired children, this means providing the best possible access to high quality amplification.
-We recognise the commitment our pupils’ families have made to use hearing aids or cochlear implants and the important role of this technology in supporting speech and language development.
+The promotion of speaking and listening skills is integral to our teaching approach and for hearing impaired children and young people, this means providing the best possible access to high quality amplification.
+We recognise the commitment our pupils’ and their families make to use hearing aids or cochlear implants and the important role of this technology in supporting speech and language development.

 When required, our audiologist will make adjustments to pupils’ hearing instruments and supply replacements for faulty aids from school stock.
 We also take earmould impressions and contact implant centres to fast-track the replacement of cochlear implants.
 This means pupils have the maximum possible learning time with good amplification.